mm80843/T3.5/docs/Benef/PBN__Benef_741.md

 # __Increased medical capacity__

-## Name of the Benefit

-Increased capacity to handle emergency cases and provide medical services

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved healthcare infrastructure can attract more healthcare professionals and enhance access to healthcare services.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_804.md)